AhmedShoeb0/BostonHousingPrice_PreditionModel/README.md

 About project:
 -
-The problem that we are going to solve here is that given a set of features that describe a house in Boston, our machine learning model must predict the house price.
-To train our machine learning model with boston housing data, we will be using boston dataset.
+- The problem that we are going to solve here is that given a set of features that describe a house in Boston, our machine learning model must predict the house price.
+- To train our machine learning model with boston housing data, we will be using boston dataset.
+- We will be using **Random Forest Regression algorithm** for creating the prediction model.

 Dataset Attributes:
 -